-- a.
-Is requested by the local board of education and accompanied by a certification of supervision from the recognized educator preparation program in which the individual is enrolled. - b.
-The individual for whom the license is requested meets all the following requirements: - 1.
-Holds a bachelor's degree. - 2.
+- 1. Holds a bachelor's degree. - 2.
 Has either completed coursework relevant to the requested licensure area or passed the content area examination relevant to the requested licensure area that has been approved by the State Board. - 3.
 Is enrolled in a recognized educator preparation program. - 4.
 Meets all other requirements established by the State Board, including completing preservice requirements prior to teaching.